 Why you should choose a moisturiser without Sunscreen

-Why you should choose a moisturiser without SPF (and other things you didn’t know about sunscreen!)
+Why you should choose a moisturiser without sunscreen (and other things you didn’t know about sunscreen!)

 It’s an uncomfortable fact, but Australia has the highest incidence of skin cancer in the world.
 The sun is one of the most formidable carcinogens on the planet, so there’s no doubt that sunscreen is a vital part of daily life Down Under, but the question begs: what SPF formulation is best?
 Should you apply sunscreen before, after or with moisturiser?
 And how do you know if you’re applying it right?
 We answer all your burning questions!